helyOSFramework/helyos-documentation/docs/source/7-FAQ/7-index.rst

 - sequentially dispatch the request data to these services,
 - periodically pool the server response if it is not immediately  available,
 - forward the response from one service to the next one (if required),
-- deliver the service response to the agents
+- deliver the service response to the agents as assignments.

 What does it means that "helyOS orchestrates assignments"?